theobald-software/theobald-software.github.io/_includes/_content/en/tables/extraction-settings.md

 This option can be used if the data transfer to a destination takes a lot of time e.g., when bulk-inserts are deactivated for database destinations.
 **Background job timeout (seconds)** sets a timeout period for extractions that run in background mode.<br>
 The default value is 180 seconds.
-Changed this value only after consulting with [Theobald Support](https://support.theobald-software.com/helpdesk/User/Login).
+The maximum timeout value is 3600 seconds.
+Change this value only after consulting with [Theobald Support](https://support.theobald-software.com/helpdesk/User/Login).

 {: .box-note }
 **Note:** This setting only takes effect if the extractions are running in background mode and when using [Z_THEO_READ_TABLE](../sap-customizing/custom-function-module-for-table-extraction) version 2.11 or higher.